Yacuiba

 Due to its position on the frontier, Yacuiba is a major center of commerce.
 Across the border lies Salvador Mazza, with which it forms a conurbation.

 The town has direct connections by road with both Tarija and Santa Cruz.
 It also has an international airport (BYC).
-Although, Yacuiba has still a low population it managed to obtain one football team in the Bolivian professional league, Petrolero.
+Despite its relatively small population, Yacuiba managed to obtain one football team in the Bolivian professional league, Club Petrolero.

 Climate

 Yacuiba has a dry-winter humid subtropical climate (Köppen: Cwa), a result of its slightly cooler temperatures when compared to surrounding regions because of its modest elevation and the monsoonal effects of the surrounding area.